sgshaikh/Customer_Accept_Coupon/README.md

 Customers driving home had the highest acceptance rate and interestingly there was not a strong linear relationship between coupon acceptance and # of times the driver does Carry Out and Take Away
 Sunny weather had a considerably higher acceptance rate compared to rainy and snowy weather

-Highest acceptance rate for Carryout and Take away coupon is for the group is driving home on a sunny day and the restaurant is in the same direction that they are dirving.
+Highest acceptance rate for Carryout and Take away coupon is for the group is driving home on a sunny day and the restaurant is in the same direction that they are driving.
 The acceptance rate is 82.3%
 The lowest acceptance rate is for the group that is driving to work on a rainy day even if the restaurant is in the same direction.
 The acceptance rate is 31%

 Next Steps: As a next step it will be interesting to compare against other types of coupons and will also be interesting to look at predictive power of each of the variables to customize and optimize the coupons for each type of customer based on their demographics and driving attributes